goatcorp/FFXIVQuickLauncher/README.md

 ## Why?

 The original FFXIV launcher is slow, tedious, kinda ugly and cannot save your password.
-This project aims to fix that and add some features to the game that were not there before, such as:
+This project aims to fix that and add some QoL features to the game that were not there before, such as:

 * Auto-login
 * Launching tools like ACT when starting the game
 * Discord Rich Presence
+* Fast in-game market board price checks
 * Chat filtering
-* Discord notifications for Duty Finder and chat
+* Discord notifications for Duty Finder, chat and fates

+Check the settings page and use the /xlhelp command in-game to see available commands.

 ## How to install